How to Clean and Maintain a Welding Table? (Plus Spatter Prevention)

 - As physical protection, you can use thin sheet steel or aluminum to absorb the falling spatter.
 If the steel has mill scale on it, spatter is harder to stick on it.

-- You can also position the joint further from the table’s edges so that spatter doesn’t land on the table.
+- You can also position the joint further from the table’s edges so that spatter doesn’t land on it.